Roblox/roact/docs/tutorials/shop-page.md

 [add an image of the result we are expecting]

-## Top Component
+## The ShopPage component

-Let's start by creating the top level component, that will be the page containing the items for sale in the game.
-When creating a new component, we need to think about what will this component manage itself and what will be given to that component from the parent component.
+Let's start by creating the top level component, which will be the page that contains the items for sale in the game.
+When creating a new component, we need to think about what this component will manage and what will be given to that component from the parent component.

-In our case, the ShopPage component we're making will receive it's products from a parent component: that means that the product items will be received as props in our component.
+In our case, the ShopPage component we're making will receive its products from a parent component: that means that the product items will be received as props in our component.

 > Props or state?
 >
-> This is a question that often comes to our mind when we start working Roact.
+> This is a question that often comes to our mind when we start working with Roact.
 Remember that state is internal to the component.
 Things that are relevant only to a component should go in the state.
 >
 > On the other hand, props are used to pass data from parent components to child components.
-It implies that both parent component and it's child are aware of the structure of the props dictionary and depends on it.
+It implies that both parent component and its child are aware of the structure of the props dictionary and depend on it.

 For our first draft of the component, we will define some props to be able to pass parameters to customize our shop page.
 We will start by adding the following:
- - **frameProps:** a dictionary of props that will be passed to the scrolling frame to change it's visuals
+ - **frameProps:** a dictionary of props that will be passed to the ScrollingFrame to change its visuals
- - **items:** a list of table that represents our products we want to sell
+ - **items:** a list of objects that represent the products we want to sell
- - **padding:** the number of pixels between each of our items in the shop-page
+ - **padding:** the number of pixels between each of our items in the shop

 ```lua
 local ShopPage = Roact.Component:extend("ShopPage")